kylemaps/mapuekyle_source_code/content/blog/my-todo-app-journey.md

 With metrics flowing, the final step was visualization.
 I port-forwarded to the Grafana service, imported a pre-built NATS dashboard, and was immediately greeted with a real-time overview of my entire messaging infrastructure: CPU and memory usage, message throughput, and active client connections.
 This isn't just a pretty graph; it's the command center for my application's health.

-With metrics flowing, the final step was visualization.
-I port-forwarded to the Grafana service, imported a pre-built NATS dashboard, and was immediately greeted with a real-time overview of my entire messaging infrastructure: CPU and memory usage, message throughput, and active client connections.
-This isn't just a pretty graph; it's the command center for my application's health.

 #### **Chapter 6: Advanced Deployments - Canary Releases with Automatic Rollback**

 Deploying directly to production is risky.
 To mitigate this, I implemented an advanced **Canary release strategy** using **Argo Rollouts**.
 This is where the power of the monitoring stack truly shines.